Fr33yr/Fr33yr/README.md

 *  I'm mostly self-taught.
 I love learning new things and I'm a team player, always ready to help.

-*  I'm mostly specialized in frontend, but I have knowledge in backend.
+*  I'm mostly specialized in frontend :computer:, but I have knowledge in backend.
-I also have an interest in learning mobile development.
+I also have an interest in learning mobile development :iphone:.

 * :game_die: I'm a D&D player and an MTG enthusiast :flower_playing_cards:.
 <br clear="both">